CrossRef/event-data-user-guide/docs/sources/hypothesis.md

 ## What it is

 Users of the Hypothes.is annotate and discuss webpages.
 The Hypothes.is Agent monitors annotations.
-It looks for two things: the annotation of Registered Content (for example Article Landing Pages) and the mentioning of Registered Content (for example DOIs) in the text of annotations.
+It looks for two things: the annotation of Registered Content (for example article Landing Pages) and the mentioning of Registered Content (for example DOIs) in the text of annotations.

 ## What it does

 When looking for annotations of Registered Content:

- - Scans every Article Landing Page domain in the `domain-list`, including `doi.org`
+ - Scans every article Landing Page domain in the `domain-list`, including `doi.org`
  - Makes a query to the Hypothes.is API for annotations to URLs on that domain.
  - For each result, attempts to reverse that URL back to a Registered Content Item, recording an Event with the `annotates` relation type.

- - Scans every Article Landing Page domain in the `domain-list`, including `doi.org`
+ - Scans every article Landing Page domain in the `domain-list`, including `doi.org`
  - Makes a query to the Hypothes.is API for annotations that contain URLs on that domain in the text of the annotation.
  - For each result, looks in the text for links to Registered Content and records Events with the `discusses` relation type.